dfarache/Tabbed-Container-Extension/README.md

 ### Export the data
 The data displayed in the current visualization can be exported to CSV by clicking on the export button, which can be found in the upper right corner of the object container.

-It is to be noted that currently, this feature does not work on the Desktop version of Qlik Sense.
+It is to be noted that currently, *this feature does not work on the Desktop version of Qlik Sense*.

 ![Tabbed-Container-Extension](assets/img/exportButton.JPG)

+By default, the data is exported as a tab separated CSV file.
+However, it is possible to select other delimiters (comma and semicolon) from the properties pannel.

 ### View the object details
 The details of the active chart can be viewed normally, just like in the native Sense objects.
 To do so, you'll need to activate this option from the properties panel, in the Appearance section by switching off the option *"Hide the details button"*, which is turned on by default.